 Don’t stop prepping

-If you have a well-equipped pantry, if you have enough guns and ammo, and if overall you have enough supplies, you will think that you’re prepared enough and you will stop doing it or pay less attention to it.
+You may have a well-equipped pantry and you have enough guns and ammo.
+And if overall you have enough supplies, you will think that you’re prepared enough.
+You will stop doing it or pay less attention to it.
 This is something that happens to all of us and it happens because we get that comfort feeling that we’ve done everything we can and we are good to go.
 Wrong!
 There’s always room for improvement and there’s always something you can do.

 You can build a generator, buy some more food invest in a piece of land for a bug out location, etc. You can even improve your home so that it can withstand an attack, strengthen your fence or build a panic room.
 No matter how much you think you’re ready, you’re probably not.
 There are many prepping mistakes you can do, but becoming numb and comfortable about your prepping actions should be avoided.